-- On being informed of the acceptance, the manuscripts should be revised as per the reviewers' suggestions and re-submitted to the Congress Office.
-The accepted manuscripts should be presented orally or as a poster at the Congress and they will be published in the journal 'Tropical Agricultural Research', vol. 22, 2010 (ISSN: 1016-1422).
+- 10. On being informed of the acceptance, the manuscripts should be revised as per the reviewers' suggestions and re-submitted to the Journal Editorial Office.

 SUBMISSION OF PAPERS

-Full papers can be be submitting by one of the following methods:
+Full papers can be submitted by one of the following methods:

 Online submission - Manuscripts can be submitted online at www.pgia.ac.lk/congress/